remmelz/ansible-role-linux-secure/README.md

-Ansible playbook for securing the systems
+Ansible playbook for securing the Linux systems